Geometry Error Analysis of a parametric mapping for Higher Order Unfitted Space-Time Methods: Construction and analysis of mappings on active elements

-\end{lemma} Let us stress that the second claim is actually stronger than the case $m_s=1$ and $m_t=0$ in the first equation for the general space-time refinement strategies.
-For instance, only restrictions as strong as $h \simeq \Delta t$ would render the claims equivalent. \begin{proof} We proof both results one after another.
+\end{theorem} Let us stress that the second claim is stronger than the case $m_s=1$ and $m_t=0$ in the first estimate.
+Only restrictions as strong as $\Delta t \lesssim h$ would let the first estimate imply the second.
+Below, in \cref{lem:Theta_h_Psi_Gamm_diff_bound_first_dt} -- after having introduced another semi-discrete mapping -- we will deduce an analog to \eqref{Theta_h_Psi_Gamm_diff_bound_first_grad} for the time derivative (using \cref{diff_phiH_phihn}) which could only be implied from the first claim for $h \lesssim \Delta t$. \begin{proof} We prove both results one after another.

 \underline{Proof of \eqref{Theta_h_Psi_Gamm_diff_bound_Dr_dt}:}\\ With $\PhG \PsiG = \Is{q_s} \PsiG$ and hence $\It{q_t} \PhG \PsiG = \It{q_t} \Is{q_s} \PsiG$ we can apply a triangle inequality to obtain one discrete (in time and space) difference $\PhG (\PsihG - \It{q_t}\PsiG)$ and an interpolation error (in time and space):